rik-brown/Nature_of_code_assignment_2/README.md

 E.g. Similar colours attract, opposites repel, or similar sizes attract, opposites repel.
 Something along those lines, at least...

+New idea: There are some 'attractor' cells which move around in a circular 'orbit' around their given position.
+These will exert a constantly changing force on the particles which fall down from the top of the screen at a given interval.

 Assignments goals:

 Objects